hipsty1/CPP/README.md

 === C++ ===

 This my documentation of my learning.
-You can follo it by looking at the documentation and following the files i'he sorter below:
+You can follow it by looking at the documentation and following the files i'he sorter below:

 1. printing.cpp
 2. variabel.cpp